postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 [![microsoft_flow_backup](https://assets.postman.com/postman-docs/WS-integration-msFlow-backupcollections.png)](https://assets.postman.com/postman-docs/WS-integration-msFlow-backupcollections.png)

-## See collection activity feed in Microsoft Flow
+## See collection activity feed in Microsoft Power Automate

 The activity feed is where you can view all of the changes being made to your Postman Collection by your teammates.
-Integrating with Flow gives you the freedom to connect email services like Outlook, Gmail, or a custom SMTP service.
+Integrating with Microsoft Power Automate gives you the freedom to connect email services like Outlook, Gmail, or a custom SMTP service.
 You also have the option to set up Twilio to text you when updates are made to your feed.

-To see collection activity feed in Microsoft Flow:
+To see collection activity feed in Microsoft Power Automate:

 1. Click the **Add Integration** button.
 2. In the **Team Activity Feed** page, enter the Webhook URL to send team updates to this specific URL.
 3. Click the **Add Integration** button.

-## Send Monitor run results in Microsoft Flow
+## Send Monitor run results in Microsoft Power Automate

 Postman Monitors allows you to run your collections on a schedule without any manual intervention.
-With the Microsoft Flow integration, you can use those results by connecting to other available services.
+With the Microsoft Power Automate integration, you can use those results by connecting to other available services.

-To send monitor run results to Microsoft Flow:
+To send monitor run results to Microsoft Power Automate:

 1. Click the **Add Integration** button.
-1. In the **Monitor Run Results** page, select the monitor you want to send to Microsoft Flow.
+1. In the **Monitor Run Results** page, select the monitor you want to send to Microsoft Power Automate.
 1. Click the **Add Integration** button.

 [![microsoft_mon_runs](https://assets.postman.com/postman-docs/WS-integrations-microsoftFlow-monitorrunresults1.png)](https://assets.postman.com/postman-docs/WS-integrations-microsoftFlow-monitorrunresults1.png)

 You can also configure advanced options to alert you when a monitor run completes or when three failures occur and the first monitor run after those failures completes successfully.

 Your integration has been set up successfully.
-Now, whenever a monitor runs, you should get a notification on your Flow mobile app.
+Now, whenever a monitor runs, you should get a notification on your Microsoft Power Automate mobile app.

 [![see notifications](https://assets.postman.com/postman-docs/58858362.png)](https://assets.postman.com/postman-docs/58858362.png)

-## Get the Microsoft Flows webhook URL
+## Get the Microsoft Power Automate webhook URL

-Log in to [Microsoft Flow](https://flow.microsoft.com/), and go to `My Flows`.
+Log in to [Microsoft Power Automate](https://flow.microsoft.com/), and go to `My Flows`.
 Select `Create from Blank` in the top-right corner.

 [![create connector](https://assets.postman.com/postman-docs/58858272.png)](https://assets.postman.com/postman-docs/58858272.png)